Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: The Weil-Petersson metric and its synthetic properties

 In this topology each stratum $\mathcal{S}(\sigma)$ is the product of the lower dimensional Teichm\"{u}ller spaces of the connected components of $S\backslash \sigma$.

-\textbf{Continuity of length-functions:} In this paper we refer to the following theorem as the continuity of length-functions.
-It is consequence of the fact that the topology induced by the Weil-Petersson metric and the Chaubaty topology of the Teichm\"{u}ller space are the same.
-The Chaubaty topology is defined using the fact that each point in Teichm\"{u}ller space is the conjugacy class of a representation of $\pi_{1}(S)$ into $PSL_{2}(\mathbb{R})$.
-For more detail see the beginning of $\S 4$ of \cite{wolb}.
+{\bf Continuity of length-functions:} The following theorem is a consequence of the fact that the topology induced by the Weil-Petersson metric on the Teichm\"{u}ller space and the Chaubaty topology of the Teichm\"{u}ller space coincide.
+The Chaubaty topology is defined using the fact that each point in $\Teich(S)$ is the conjugacy class of a representation of the fundamental group of the surface $\pi_{1}(S)$ into $PSL_{2}(\mathbb{R})$.
+For more detail see the beginning of \cite[\S4]{wolb}.